jimpil/cryptohash-clj/README.md

 ## Alternatives
 [crypto-password](https://github.com/weavejester/crypto-password) is the obvious alternative here.
-However it lacks an api for bytes/chars (even if the underlying Java lib supports it), stealth-mode, and general configurability.
+However it lacks an api for bytes/chars (even if the underlying Java lib supports it), stealth-mode, and generally speaking is less configurable.
+However, if you're already using it and are content with using String as the base type (as opposed to bytes or chars), there is no real value to switching.

 ## License